Krasjet/oscr/README.md

     $ oscr -p10000 config

-or alternatively with TCP protocol by
+or alternatively with TCP protocol

     $ oscr -t -p10000 config

+You can also use UNIX domain sockets with the `-U` option

+    $ oscr -U/tmp/osc.sock config

-After the router is running, any messages sent to port 10000 will be dispatched to corresponding hosts specified in the config.
+After the router is running, any messages sent to the designated port or socket (in this case 10000 or `/tmp/osc.sock`) will be dispatched to corresponding hosts specified in the config.

 See also `oscr(1)`.